afup/haphpy-birthday/docs/php-user-groups.md

     * JPEG in square area
     * For PNG or JPEG, provide a picture which longest dimension is 100 pixels.
 For instance a portrait image will be 100px high and a landscape one will be 100px wide.

-3. If the picture you provided for the website is not in a SVG format, please send a raster image with the following specs to woecifaun [at] gmail [dot] com:
+3. If the picture you provided for the website is not in a SVG format, please send a raster image with the following dimensions (1920 × 1080 px) to woecifaun [at] gmail [dot] com.
-  * 1920 × 1080 px
-  * white background

 ### Communicating around the project

 A dedicated twitter account exist for the project: [@haphpy20](https://twitter.com/haphpy20)

-Following it and retweet can highly help to spread the information.
+Following it and retweeting can highly help to spread the information.
 Thanks in advance.

-Hashtag __#haphpy20__ can also be used.
+Hashtag __#haPHPy20__ can also be used.

-### Take part in the development of the website
+### Taking part in the development of the website

 Last but not the least any contribution, improvement or feedback about the website is welcome.
 * Don't hesitate to report any bad experience using the website through issues on this repository.